cloud-bulldozer/e2e-benchmarking/workloads/kube-burner/README.md

 The `node-density` and `node-density-heavy` workloads support the following environment variables:

 - **NODE_COUNT**: Number of worker nodes to deploy the pods on.
 During the workload nodes will be labeled with `node-density=enabled`.
-Defaults to the number of worker nodes across the cluster (Nodes resulting of the expression `oc get node -o name --no-headers -l node-role.kubernetes.io/workload!="",node-role.kubernetes.io/infra!="",node-role.kubernetes.io/worker=`
+Defaults to the number of worker nodes across the cluster (Nodes resulting of the expression `oc get node -o name --no-headers -l node-role.kubernetes.io/workload!="",node-role.kubernetes.io/infra!="",${WORKER_NODE_LABEL}`
 - **PODS_PER_NODE**: Define the maximum number of pods to deploy on each labeled node.
 Defaults to 245
+- **NODE_POD_DENSITY_IMAGE**: Image to use as node-pod-density workload.
+Defaults to `gcr.io/google_containers/pause:3.1`.

 These workloads create different objects each: